jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 CDC Testing forces Consumer and Provider to converge upon a shared understanding of the Contract.
 The test artifacts codify their shared understanding in a verifiable way.

 Even though the Consumer drives the tests, the Consumer probably can’t write them in isolation.
-The Consumer might provide Acceptance Criteria, and the Provider team would write the actual tests, which was the case in Bob Martin's story.
+The Consumer might provide Acceptance Criteria, and the Provider team would write the actual tests, which was the case in Bob Martin's story in the Introduction.
 The implementation may have dependencies, which will require Test Doubles in the test.
 The Provider team will know these details.

 # The Provider Driven Contract
 The Consumer/Provider partnership in driving the Contract won’t always be a kumbaya moment.
 I can think of several scenarios where the Contract specification might reside more with the Provider than the Consumer: